midigurdy/midigurdy/README.md

  ```
  ~/mgurdy/mg-build/scripts/build_system_image.sh ~/mgurdy/build/output/images
  ```
-You will end up with a midigurdy-X.X.X.swu update file which you can store onto a USB stuck and use to update the instrument.
+You will end up with a midigurdy-X.X.X.swu update file which you can store onto a USB stick and use to update the instrument.